-Stock Photo Content Planning for November
+Stock Photo Shoot Planning for November

 Photo by Anna Ivanova

-Major themes and holidays in November to inspire photo sessions for stock photos are Feasts, Food and Family with gatherings such as Thanksgiving and Friendsgiving; American Indian Heritage Month, a time to honor the culture and contributions of Indigenous people in the US; and Shopping in prep for the holidays.
-A smaller, but important day in November is Election Day in the US.
+With the holiday season upon us and the cooler weather of autumn in full swing, inspiring themes and holidays, November provides a multitude of opportunities to make festive stock photos for the season.
+Major themes and holidays in November to inspire photo sessions for stock photos are Feasts, Food and Family with gatherings such as Thanksgiving and Friendsgiving; Native American Heritage Month, a time to honor the culture and contributions of Indigenous people in the US; and Holiday Shopping in prep for the holidays.
+A smaller, but important day in November of 2024 in the United States is Election Day.

 Use these themes as suggestions and expand with your own ideas on what types of photos best say “November!” and let these amazing photos from Noun Project help inspire creative direction on your photo sessions.